 Bhogi is dedicated to Lord Indra, the Vedic God of thunder and rain.
 Scholars and historians are of the opinion that Bogi Pongal is the Indra Vizha festival observed during the ancient Chola period.

-In Andhra Pradesh, Bogi festivals celebrated in the Pushya or Paush month – a day before Makar Sankranti.
+In Andhra Pradesh and Telangana, Bogi festival is celebrated generally in the Pushya or Paush month – a day before Makar Sankranti.

 On the Bhogi day people, decorate their homes and buy new vessels and other utensils and food items needed for the Pongal and Makar Sankranti celebrations.